ampproject/amphtml/extensions/amp-story/amp-story-analytics.md

 ### Page attachment enter trigger (`"on": "story-page-attachment-enter"`)

-The `story-page-attachment-enter` trigger is fired when a page attachment is open by the user.
+The `story-page-attachment-enter` trigger is fired when a page attachment is opened by the user.

 ### Page attachment exit trigger (`"on": "story-page-attachment-exit"`)